abdul202/php-resolve-class/README.md

-The class that creates fully resolved addresses
+The class creates fully resolved addresses
 ### example:
 if i have a page with the follwing links